A Private SUSY 4HDM with FCNC in the Up-sector: Abstract

 \section{Abstract}

-We present a private SUSY Higgs model with four Higgs doublets, where each fermion type (up, down, and charged leptons) obtain their masses from a different Higgs doublet $H_f\,( f = u_1, d, e)$.
-After imposing the conditions for anomaly cancellation, one finds that the remaining doublet $H_{u_2}$, must have the same hypercharge as $H_{u_1}$, and thus can only couple to up-type quarks, which opens the possibility to have FCNC’s in this sector.
-We discuss the Lagrangian and the Higgs potential of the model, in order to identify the Higgs mass eigenstates and their interactions, with Yukawa matrices of the texture type.
-After imposing LHC constraints on the Higgs properties, we identify viable regions of parameter space, which we use to evaluate the decay $t \rightarrow ch$, finding that it can reach typically $B.R. (t \rightarrow ch) \approx \mathcal{O}(10^{-5} )$.
-These rates are compared with current bounds from LHC, finding that some cases are already ruled out, but some cases could only be tested at future LHC stages.
+We present a SUSY model with four Higgs doublets of the ``private type", where each fermion type (up, down, and charged leptons) obtain their masses from a different Higgs doublet $H_f\,( f = u_1, d, e)$.
+The conditions for anomaly cancellation, imply that the remaining Higgs doublet of the model ($H_{u_2}$), must have the same hypercharge as $H_{u_1}$, and thus can only couple to up-type quarks, which opens the possibility to have FCNC's only in this sector.
+We study the Lagrangian of the model, and in particular the Higgs potential, in order to identify the Higgs mass-eigenstates and their interactions; for the Yukawa matrices we consider the 4-texture case.
+We obtain constraints on the model parameters by using LHC measurements on the properties of the 125 GeV Higgs boson ($h$), and identify viable regions of parameter space.
+These constraints are then used to evaluate the prospects to detect the FCNC decay mode $t \to ch$ at the future high-luminosity (HL) option for the LHC, which are compared with current limits from LHC-run2.
+Then, we also evaluate the FCNC decay of the next heavier Higgs boson $H_2\to tc$, which can reach typically $BR(H_2 \rightarrow tc) \approx \mathcal{O}(10^{-4}-10^{-5} )$; the search for the signal at HL-LHC is also studied, finding that it could be detectable for some specific regions of the model parameter space.

 \unitlength=1mm